-2. The City Council can approve a modified Master Plan or changes to size and location of the proposed zoning districts.
+2. The Planning and Zoning Commission can recommend that the City Council approve a modified Master Plan or changes to size and location of the proposed zoning districts.

-If the City Council wishes to recommend alternative zoning boundaries, zoning districts, uses, or densities, it can condition approval on specific changes it wishes to articulate.
+If the Commission wishes to recommend alternative zoning boundaries, zoning districts, uses, or densities, it can condition approval on specific changes it wishes to articulate.

-3. The City Council can deny the request for rezoning from Agricultural (A) to Suburban Residential Low Density (FS-RL), Suburban Residential Medium Density (FS-RM), and Convenience General Services (CGS) as proposed by the rezoning request if the City Council finds that the City's regulations and policies are not met.
+3. The Planning and Zoning Commission can recommend that the City Council deny the request for rezoning from Agricultural (A) to Suburban Residential Low Density (FS-RL), Suburban Residential Medium Density (FS-RM), and Convenience General Services (CGS) as proposed by the rezoning request if the Commission finds that the City's regulations and policies are not met.

-If the City Council finds that the proposed rezoning and Master Plan is inconsistent with the Land Use Policy Plan or City ordinances, it can recommend denial.
+If the Commission finds that the proposed rezoning and Master Plan is inconsistent with the Land Use Policy Plan or City ordinances, it can recommend denial.

-4. The City Council can defer action on this request and refer it back to City staff and/or the applicant for additional information.
+4. The Planning and Zoning Commission can defer action on this request and refer it back to City staff and/or the applicant for additional information.